syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Blazor.md

 ![Blazor WASM app output Word document](Blazor_Images/Blazor_Output.png)

-N> Even though Word library works in WASM, it is recommended to use server-side deployment.
+N> Even though Word library works in WASM, it is recommended to use server deployment.
 Since the WASM deployment increases the application payload size.

 Kindly explore the [supported and unsupported features of Word library in Blazor](https://help.syncfusion.com/file-formats/docio/supported-and-unsupported-features#blazor-supported-features)